D2-mods/The-Workshop-Kitpack/README.md

 ---

+**Ether Limiter (amulet)**

+The stone of this amulet, a meteoric iron, is known to exhibit strong magic and energy-suppressing properties.

+STATISTICS:

+Equipped abilities:
+- Crushing Resistance: +15%
+- Magic Damage Resistance: +50%
+- Save vs. Spell: +2
+- Spellcasting disabled

+Special (Warhound):
+- Shockwave and Incinerate damage only enemies

+Weight: 1

+---

 </details>

 #### Non-spoilery item info:
 - BG1: Prisoner's Chain, Calamity Ring, and Stone Ring are obtainable (other items are still installed).
 - SoD: Etherbomb Songbook and Golem Ring are obtainable.
-- BG2: All items obtainable in SoA portion.
+- BG2: All items obtainable in SoA.
 If starting a new game in ToB, the starting bag will have 1 or 2 items.
 - IWD: Golem Ring is in TotL.
 The rest are in main IWD campaign.
-One item must be pickpocketed/looted.

 Caryll Runes